iancze/DiskJockey/docs/cookbook.md

 `--new-project` also has other than `standard`, such as `cavity` and `vertical` in order to fit more exotic models.
 Now, open up `config.yaml` with your favorite text editor and change the fields as you see fit, including which transition of CO you would like to fit.
 Currently (v0.1.3), this package only includes functionality for 12CO, 13CO, and C18O in LTE.
 Please create an issue on the github repository if you would like a new species added.

-To help get you started, here are some reasonable fields for the config.yaml file for AK Sco
+To help get you started, here are some reasonable fields for the `config.yaml` file for AK Sco:

-General synthesis parameters
+General synthesis parameters:

     name: AKSco
     gas: true
     species : 12CO # Possible choices: 12CO, 13CO, C18O.
 Future may include HCN, etc...
     transition: 2-1 # J =

-The model grid setup
+The model grid setup:

     grid:
       nr: 128
-      ntheta: 40 # if mirrored about the equator, total of 64
+      ntheta: 40 # if mirrored about the equator, total of 80
       nphi: 1
       r_in: 0.1 # [AU] # Inner edge of model grid
       r_out: 300. # [AU] # Outer edge of model grid

 The distance parameters.
-For now, we will keep distance fixed.
+For now, we will keep distance fixed:

-    fix_d : true
+	fix_params : ["dpc"]

+Even though we are keeping the distance fixed, we need to specify these prior parameters:

+	dpc_prior:
+		mu: 142.
+		sig: 20.

-Choose what type of model will we be fitting.
+Choose what type of model will we be fitting:

     model : standard # choices of {standard, truncated, vertical, cavity, etc..}

-Now comes parameters that can be used to synthesize and plot models.
+Now come parameters that can be used to synthesize and plot models.
 Due to a quirk of how YAML files are read, make sure that each of these parameter values is a float and not an int (i.e., `1.0` vs. `1`).

     parameters:
       M_star: 2.49 # [M_sun] stellar mass